telerik/winforms-sdk/Genral_All_Controls/ScalingZoom/description.md

 ## Description

-This solution provides a C# and a VB.NET projects demonstrating how to create a custom row that measure all cells (by default only the visible cells are measured).
-This solution uses cached row height as well and this improves the performance.
-Detailed information about this is available here: https://docs.telerik.com/devtools/winforms/gridview/rows/how-to/autosize-entire-row
+This solution provides a C# and a VB.NET projects demonstrating how to implement a custom scaling in your application.
+THe solution uses the Scale method which requires keeping the previous scaling factor.